Kopfbereich

 Long version

-The Green Infrastructure Strategy for the Ruhr Metropolis is available for download here:
+The Green infrastructure strategy Ruhr metropolis is available for download here:

 Short version

-The short version of the Green Infrastructure Strategy for the Ruhr Metropolis is available for download here:
+The short version of the Green infrastructure strategy Ruhr metropolis is available for download here:

 Kontaktbox(en)